 Baptized in PCBs: Race, Pollution, and Justice in an All-American Town, University of North Carolina Press, 2014.
 Winner of the 2015 Francis B. Simkins Prize from the Southern Historical Association, the 2014 Arthur J. Viseltear Award for Outstanding Contribution to the History of Public Health from the Medical Care Section of the American Public Health Association, and the 2015 Reed Environmental Writing Award from the Southern Environmental Law Center.

 The Newtown Story: One Community’s Fight for Environmental Justice, photographs by Michael Schwarz, Atlanta: Center for Democratic Renewal, 1998, a collaborative documentary project.

 Journal Articles and Book Chapters:

-“Teaching the Racial Landscape at the University of Alabama,” co-author with James C. Hall.
-In Slavery and the University: Histories and Legacies, edited by Leslie M. Harris, Albert L. Brophy, James T. Campbell.
-Athens: University of Georgia Press, February 2019.
+Engaging the Racial Landscape at the University of Alabama, co-author with James C. Hall.
+In Slavery and the University: Histories and Legacies, edited by Leslie M. Harris, Albert Brophy, and James Campbell, 298-314.
+Athens: University of Georgia Press, 2019.